Protecting Your Share Of The Marital Property

 Divorce can be an emotional, stressful and contentious process.
 In addition to terminating a relationship with your spouse, you must also make important decisions regarding how you will divide the property you share.
 Consult with an Arlington property division attorney to ensure that you get everything you deserve.

-At the Law Office of Andy Nguyen, PLLC, we have more than eight years of legal experience.
+At the Law Office of Andy Nguyen, PLLC, we have more than 11 years of legal experience.
 If you are considering divorce, we can help you take stock of your overall situation, make a plan and then execute it.
 Our attorney provides knowledgeable counsel and effective representation in property division and related family law matters.
 We speak Vietnamese and Spanish.

 Community Property And Separate Property: The Rules In Texas

 In Texas, property is classified as either community or separate.
 Community property is divided evenly in a divorce, while separate property belongs only to one spouse, and he or she will not have to include it for the purpose of property division.

 Examples of separate property, or property that will not be divided in a divorce, include property: